 A pescatarian typically follows a diet of fruit, vegetables, grains, possibly dairy, and anything that comes from the sea!
-Basically, they choose vegetarianism with the inclusion of fish.
+They choose vegetarianism with the inclusion of fish.
 For some, it is the best of both worlds.

-Does not strictly follow a vegetarian diet and will therefore occasionally incorporate meat, fish, and poultry.
+It does not strictly follow a vegetarian diet and occasionally incorporates meat, fish, and poultry.

 Because diets are so personal, giving them names and labels almost seems silly.
 After all, just because you focus on eating one way doesn’t mean you can’t opt for something new or different occasionally.
 This school of thought is ideally in line with flexitarians.
 Now, what is that?

-A flexitarian is someone who consumes a plant-based or vegetarian diet with one noticeable difference – they occasionally eat meat and fish.
+A flexitarian consumes a plant-based or vegetarian diet with one noticeable difference – they occasionally eat meat and fish.

 It is essential to remember that Flexitarians can spend anywhere from three to four days each week going meatless while using the remaining days enjoying whatever foods they like.
 And yes, they can keep meat on the menu on those days.

 Some vegetarians or pescatarians will not acknowledge flexitarians as following the same type of diet they follow.
 This is because the flexitarian diet has no rules, but that doesn’t mean it isn’t a valuable diet choice.

 - Vegetables: Leafy greens, broccoli, asparagus, tomatoes, carrots